 I love the conversations we get into when we tell people we live on a boat, year round, without a house or lots of “stuff.”
 Some people are amazed, some are clearly baffled, some ask practical questions, some shyly share their own dreams of freedom from the rat race.
 But some skeptically give us some version of “must be nice,” implying that only someone with lots of money would be able to buy a boat big enough to live on, much less travel in.
 There’s a cynical joke among boaters, when asked how much it costs, to say, “as much as you have.”

 How much does a car cost?
 If you’re thinking, “new Mercedes from the dealership;” and I’m thinking, “used Chevy from Craigslist;” we aren’t going to be able to have a very productive conversation about the cost of cars.
 And it’s the same with living on a boat, just as it’s the same with the cost of the boat itself.
 How big?
 How new?
 What kind of amenities?
-How well do you know yourself?
-What creature comforts do you require to keep it from feeling like you’re camping out instead of living at home?
+You really need to know yourself pretty well to come up with a sustainable budget because you need to understand what creature comforts you require to keep it from feeling like you’re camping out instead of living at home.
 Bear in mind that there’s no right answer here.
 You don’t get extra points for living an unnecessarily Spartan lifestyle.
 But that definition of Spartan varies also.
 What you think is a luxury, I can’t imagine life without, and vice-versa.
 Like any other budget, land or water, it’s really about distinguishing between “wants” and “needs.”
 Having said that, understand that I can’t tell you what living on a boat and cruising would cost you.
 I can only tell you what it costs me.